Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 ## Requirements

-- An Android 7+ phone (5+ is possible but, not recommended as it posses security issues).
+- A phone with Android 7 or higher (5+ is possible but, not recommended as it posses security issues).
 - Termux.
 - An internet connection.